fshowalter/movielog-archive/reviews/the-road-to-singapore-1931.md

 At it’s heart, _The Road to Singapore_ is the story of an ill-conceived marriage.
 One helped along to dissolution by a preponderance of melodrama and jungle drums.

 It tries for passionate drama, and might have come close for its time.
 Of course, it feels timid now.
-There are some bad moments, such as when its characters slip into that era’s favorite affectation of delivering their lines while staring off into the distance.
+It has some bad moments, such as when its characters slip into that era’s favorite affectation of delivering their lines while staring off at nothing in particular.

-But the film works thank’s to Powell’s performance.
+But the film is entertaining thanks to Powell’s performance.
 Despite the subject matter, the film gives him ample opportunities to showcase his comedic timing.
 He ambles through much of the film exuding the urbane wit and charm that would become his trademark.
 He wins us over just as he wins over Phillipa.
 After all, who else could look at home in the jungle, dressed in a tuxedo?